jmalicki/econ-graph/personas/releng-engineer.md

 - **Workflow Validation**: Ensure all workflows have valid trigger configurations
 - **Clean Workflow Structure**: Remove disabled workflows instead of commenting out triggers
 - **Single Source of Truth**: Avoid duplicate workflows that serve the same purpose

+### Local Development and Debugging
+- **Docker-Based CI Steps**: Design each CI step as a single command through a Dockerfile
+- **Local Reproducibility**: Enable developers to run any CI step locally using the same Docker container
+- **Debugging Capability**: Allow developers to iterate on failing CI steps without pushing to remote
+- **Environment Consistency**: Ensure local Docker containers match CI environment exactly
+- **Single Command Execution**: Each CI step should be executable with a single `docker run` command
+- **Dependency Isolation**: Use Docker to isolate dependencies and avoid "works on my machine" issues
+- **Iterative Development**: Enable rapid iteration on CI steps without full pipeline execution

 ### Test Strategy
 - **Test Pyramid**: Maintain a healthy balance of unit, integration, and E2E tests